Cell wall

 A cell wall is a structural layer that surrounds some cell types, found immediately outside the cell membrane.
 It can be tough, flexible, and sometimes rigid.
 Primarily, it provides the cell with structural support, shape, protection, and functions as a selective barrier.
 Another vital role of the cell wall is to help the cell withstand osmotic pressure and mechanical stress.
-While absent in many eukaryotes, including animals, cell walls are prevalent in other organisms such as fungi, algae and plants, and are commonly found in most prokaryotes, with the exception of mollicute bacteria.
+Cell walls are found in most prokaryotes, with the exception of mollicute bacteria.
+Among the eukaryotes, cells walls are prevalent in fungi, algae and plants but absent from animals and many other taxa.

 The composition of cell walls varies across taxonomic groups, species, cell type, and the cell cycle.
 In land plants, the primary cell wall comprises polysaccharides like cellulose, hemicelluloses, and pectin.
 Often, other polymers such as lignin, suberin or cutin are anchored to or embedded in plant cell walls.
 Algae exhibit cell walls composed of glycoproteins and polysaccharides, such as carrageenan and agar, distinct from those in land plants.
 Bacterial cell walls contain peptidoglycan, while archaeal cell walls vary in composition, potentially consisting of glycoprotein S-layers, pseudopeptidoglycan, or polysaccharides.
 Fungi possess cell walls constructed from the polymer chitin, specifically N-acetylglucosamine.
 Diatoms have a unique cell wall composed of biogenic silica.